Diordnas/1521_23T3_F09A/wk5/Wk5_Slides.md

 BCD (Binary-Coded Decimal) is not the same as binary, it's yet another method of representing numbers.

-Specifically, it's an encoding, different to C's usual encoding.
+Specifically, it's an encoding, different to C's usual encoding .
 This means that if we store a BCD-encoded number, C won't understand the encoding.

 To translate a decimal representation of a number to a BCD representation of a number:
  - Look at each digit of the decimal representation of the number.